Clinical interests in breast, urological, and gastrointestinal cancers plus lymphoma

 Following completion of a Bachelor of Medicine and Surgery at the University of Western Australia in 2000, Rohen initially embarked on a surgical career before changing paths and pursuing specialist training in radiation oncology at the Peter MacCallum Cancer Institute in Melbourne.

 With an extensive research and peer-reviewed publication portfolio, Rohen maintains an active interest in research projects across a broad range of tumour sites.
-His commitment further extends into future-proofing the specialty locally through the provision of high quality medical education as evidenced by his position as Director of Training for Radiation Oncology (at Sir Charles Gairdner Hospital), and as an oncology lecturer to medical students.
+His commitment further extends into future-proofing the specialty locally through the provision of high quality medical education (as evidenced by his role in supervising and delivering oncology training to junior doctors and medical students).

 Did you know?